kubernetes-sigs/gateway-api/docs-src/enhancement-requests.md

 ## When to Create a New Enhancement

-Create an enhancement once you:
+Create an enhancement once you have:

-- have circulated your idea to see if there is interest
+- circulated your idea to see if there is interest.
-- have done a prototype in your own fork (optionally)
+- identified community members who agree to work on and maintain the enhancement.
-- have identified community members who agree to work on and maintain the enhancement
+  - enhancements may take several releases to complete.
-  - enhancements may take several releases to complete
+- a prototype in your own fork (optional)

 ## Why are Enhancements Tracked